adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 ## JSON

-JSON is the most common way to communicate on the modern internet.
-But it is too flexible, and sometimes developers can be confused.
-How to use it in an appropriate way?
+JSON is the most common data format for modern web applications, but its flexibility can sometimes lead to confusion.

-We provide [basic documentation](https://andrey-systerr.notion.site/API-JSON-41f2032055ae4bddae5d033dc28eb1d3) of how we expect to work with JSON.
-The framework follows those rules.
+We provide [basic documentation](https://andrey-systerr.notion.site/API-JSON-41f2032055ae4bddae5d033dc28eb1d3) on how we recommend working with JSON, and the framework is designed to follow these guidelines.

 ## Configuration

-The configuration file is located in “config/http.js”.
+The configuration file is located at `config/http.js`.

-Please take a look at it.
+Please take a moment to review it.

-Most notable options:
+The most notable options are:

 ```js
 port; // Port that the server will use.
 By default, process.env.HTTP_PORT or port 3300.